radical-cybertools/radical.owms/docs/source/installation.rst

 * BigJob (https://pypi.python.org/pypi/BigJob)
 * paramiko (https://pypi.python.org/pypi/paramiko)

-Please note: You will need to install at least one pilot framework - sagapilot,  BigJob, or both.
+.. note:: You will need to install at least one pilot framework - sagapilot,  BigJob, or both.

 Installation from GitHub
 ========================